Challenges in Restructuring Community-based Moderation: Findings

 \begin{quote} My main concern with Pending Changes is that it essentially requires a new class of users (Reviewers).
 I really do not think this fits well with Wikipedia as this introduces more user hierarchy and may act to discourage users from becoming active in the community by putting up barriers on the kinds of additions/help users can make (English Wikipedia user). \end{quote}

-This quote surfaces a conflict between two conflicting positions in the Wikipedia community.
-One group thinks that giving some users reviewing rights will create a user hierarchy and increase barriers to entry.
+These aforementioned quotes highlight the difference between two groups with opposing viewpoints.
+One user group thinks that giving some users reviewing rights will create a user hierarchy and increase barriers to entry.
 The other thinks that doing so is necessary to ensure high-quality articles.
-In Orlikowski and Gash's terms, the repeated expression of this sentiment indicates the existence of an incongruent technological frame.
+In Orlikowski and Gash's terms, the conflicting perceptions of the tool and its subsequent impact on the community' structures indicates the existence of an incongruent technological frame.

-Others listed additional reasons that the introduction of a user hierarchy would be problematic by expressing concerns about the potential for abuse from the newly created reviewer class, who can use their power to ``gatekeep'' certain article pages by rejecting any contribution made by the less trusted group, regardless of its quality.
-This was noted in the summary of a consensus vote on whether Pending Changes' problems outweighed its benefits \cite{pc_rfc_2012}:
+Others listed additional reasons that the introduction of a user hierarchy would be problematic by expressing concerns about the potential for abuse from the newly created reviewer class who might use their power to gatekeep certain article pages by rejecting any contribution made by the less trusted group, regardless of its quality.
+This was noted in the summary of a consensus vote on whether Pending Changes' problems outweighed its benefits \cite{pc_RfC_2012}:

 \begin{quote} Some Position 1 [Opinions that negative aspects of Pending Changes outweigh the positive] supporters felt that the implementation of Pending Changes would put in place a hierarchy of editors where one hadn't existed before.
 Some of these arguments were based on the assumption that those given ``reviewer'' status would use it to force through their preferred content or that those able to turn on the ``reviewer'' right for other users would hold it hostage.
 (English Wikipedia user) \end{quote}